jundalisay/spblist/content/en/material/principles/part-2/chapter-01c.md

 ## The Unity of Space and Time is the Unity of Subject and Object

-In the previous chapter, we defined:
-- "space" as the gap between the perceiver and existence.
+We define:
-- "distance" as the gap between two perceived identities, as objects, places, events, etc.
+- "timespan" as the gap between specific perceived identities, as experiences, events, or incidents

-Here, we define:
-- "time" as the gap between one experience and the experience of existence in general
+- "time" as the gap within perceptions in general
-- "timespan" as the gap between specific experiences or events

 Unlike the other layers, the spatial layer is about the gap between:
 - experiences, as the subject